Tatsh/sutra/README.md

 // Add some JavaScript
 sTemplate::addJavaScriptFile('files/my-code.js'); // Goes in <body>
-sTemplate::addJavaScriptFile('files/modernizr.js', 'head'); // Need to be in <head> if you're using the html5shiv of course
+sTemplate::addJavaScriptFile('files/modernizr.js', 'head'); // Needs to be in <head> if you're using the html5shiv of course

 // Production-mode only JavaScript sTemplate::addMinifiedJavaScriptFile('files/my-code.min.js');